Smoothing and adaptation of shifted P\'olya Tree ensembles: Aggregation of a Pólya Tree

+for any application $f\colon \R \to \R$.
+If $f$ is the $1$-periodic extension of a $TPT_L$ sample and $s=2^{-L}$, $L>0$, the restriction to $[0;1)$ of $f_{q,s}^{1}$ is the aggregation of $q\geq0$ piecewise constant maps as described above.
+More precisely, it is the aggregation on $[0;1)$ of $q$ maps constructed in the same way as in Figure \ref{shift_TPT_fig}, and that share the same values (the $Y$'s variable are identical) on their respective underlying partitions, which are dyadic partitions shifted by $S_i=iq^{-1}2^{-L}$ for $i=0,\dots,q-1$.
+The resulting map could then be viewed as the sample of a simplified prior on forests, based on TPTs, which is the pushforward measure of the $TPT_L$ measure by the 'aggregating' map \eqref{aggregating_map3}.
+However, this restriction on $[0;1)$ of a $1$-periodic map is 'cyclical' over the frontier of the interval, as most of the trees have the same value near $0$ and $1$ (cf. Figure~\ref{shift_TPT_fig}).
+We discuss this after the complete definition of our new priors.

-Nevertheless, this definition of an aggregation has the benefit that it can be generalized to higher orders via the recurrence relationship :
+Before going further, let's discuss some aspects of our aggregation scheme and the definition of the 'Pólya forest' above.
+It has the benefit that it can be generalized to higher aggregation orders via the following recurrence relationship, which involves some weights depending on the degree of aggregation $k\in\N^*$:

+Aggregating $k$ times, we obtain "forests of forest", which are more general forests of weighted trees, with non-uniform weights.
 To see the actual effect of this operation, it is useful to have a look at what is happening in the limit $q\to\infty$ (i.e. for an "infinite forest").
 If $f$ is Riemann integrable on any interval of length $s$, then letting $q\to\infty$ results in $f_{q,s}^{1}$ converging pointwise to